 BPM – High

 BPM is a long-term process that requires a lot of effort.
-And effective BPM requires a big vision and a lot of patience.
+An effective BPM requires a big vision and a lot of patience.
 Its platforms are deeply transforming and, therefore, disruptive.
 In organizations using legacy systems, a successful digital transformation strategy may require

-- cultural shifts,
+• cultural shifts,

-- educational initiatives,
+• educational initiatives,

-- support from both management and staff.
+• support from both management and staff.

 Brief: Long-term effort that may require specialized technical resources, depending on the complexity and depth of the process.